 Older Canadians who are sheltering at home rely on assistance from volunteers for everything from delivering groceries to tech assistance.
 Cyber-Seniors is an example of one organization serving this community.
 They match tech-savvy volunteers with older Canadians who need help navigating the world wide web, and volunteers are currently assisting with virtual tasks like shopping online.
 The Alzheimer Society’s Music Project also relies on volunteers to help create playlists for people with dementia.

-Volunteer NSVolunteer NS provides opportunities for Nova Scotians to volunteer in their local community in a range of areas that interest you.
-The organization also offers stay-at-home opportunities.
+Volunteer NS provides opportunities for Nova Scotians to volunteer in their local community in a range of areas that interest you.
+The organization also offers stay-at-home and online volunteer opportunities.

 Volunteering is a great opportunity to learn more about ourselves, develop new skills, and feel good about it at the same time.
 Your new skills can be applied to future roles and can even help you land your next job.
 Sign up for Prepped and get access to resources that will help you plan your long-term career plan.